epfl-ada/ada-2020-project-milestone-p3-p3_tak/README.md

 The VIX is a volatility (implied volatility) measure of  the S&P 500, it represents the volatility expected by the market and it is called the 'fear index'.
 Several baseline models are widely used to predict VIX (ARIMA, Garch).
 After a selection of relevant trends topics we are going to explore their predictive power.

-Secondly we'd like to test this technique on something more "tangible".
-We propose to predict each months' Tesla vehicules sales.
-Automakers release their sales numbers

 # Research Questions